Gaius-Augustus/BRAKER/README.md

 This tool is required if you run ProtHint or if you would like to run protein to genome alignments with BRAKER using Spaln outside of ProtHint.
 Using Spaln outside of ProtHint is a suitable approach only if an annotated species of short evolutionary distance to your target genome is available.
 We recommend running Spaln through ProtHint for BRAKER.
 ProtHint brings along a Spaln binary.
 If that does not work on your system, download Spaln from <https://github.com/ogotoh/spaln>.
 Unpack and install according to `spaln/doc/SpalnReadMe22.pdf`.

 BRAKER will try to locate the Spaln executable by using an environment variable `$ALIGNMENT_TOOL_PATH`.
 Alternatively, this can be supplied as command line argument (`--ALIGNMENT_TOOL_PATH=/your/path/to/spaln`).

-#### Exonerate

-**Note:** Support of Exonerate within BRAKER is deprecated.

-This tool is required, only, if you would like to run protein to genome alignments with BRAKER using Exonerate.
-This is a suitable approach only if an annotated species of short evolutionary distance to your target genome is available.
-(We recommend the usage of GenomeThreader instad of Exonerate because Exonerate is comparably slower and has lower specificity than GenomeThreader.)
-Download Exonerate from <https://github.com/nathanweeks/exonerate>.
-Unpack and install according to `exonerate/README`.
-(On Ubuntu, download and install by typing `sudo apt-get install exonerate`.)

-BRAKER will try to locate the Exonerate executable by using an environment variable `$ALIGNMENT_TOOL_PATH`.
-Alternatively, this can be supplied as command line argument (`--ALIGNMENT_TOOL_PATH=/your/path/to/exonerate`).

 #### GUSHR